lagdo/polr-admin/README.md

 An alternative admin dashboard for the Polr URL shortener.

-Our goal is to provide a dashboard with advanced features for managing multiple Polr instances.
+Our goal is to provide a dashboard for managing multiple Polr instances.

-This dashboard is packaged as a Laravel extension.
+This dashboard is packaged as a Laravel/Lumen extension, to be installed on a running Laravel/Lumen web application.
 Firstly, it makes the package simpler since there is no need to deal with user management features.
-Then, it lets the end user choose how to integrate: in an existing Laravel application, or in a third-party Laravel admin panel.
+Then, it lets the end user choose how to integrate: in an existing Laravel/Lumen application, including Polr itself, or in a third-party Laravel admin panel.

 The [Polr API](https://github.com/lagdo/polr-api) package needs to be installed on each instance of Polr to be managed.